ExxonMobil Refinery Explosion Attorneys

 The threat of strike led to a tentative agreement between the workers and the Baytown refinery.
-Now it features the contact safety language that the union leaders were demanding.
+Now it features the contract safety language the union leaders demanded.
 This language is not new to the company—other refineries, including the Torrance site, have contracts with the same language.
 The Baytown refinery will now meet the same standards as other ExxonMobil sites.

 Arnold & Itkin: High-Quality ExxonMobil Explosion Attorneys

-At Arnold & Itkin LLP, we know just how difficult it can be work in an industrial workplace.
+At Arnold & Itkin LLP, our industrial accident attorneys know just how difficult it can be work in an industrial workplace.
 It is important work, but that does not always mean it is safe work.
 From toxic oil spills, to fires, to plant explosions, the dangers that industrial workers face are immense.
 For this reason, we are proud to stand up for the rights of injured employees.
-To see for yourself what clients have to say about our firm, just watch the following video:
+To see for yourself what clients have to say about our refinery explosion lawyers, just watch the following video: